 Our website visitors will get 5% extra discount.

 2. Akbank Short Film Festival

-4. Visit Grand Bazaar
+4. Get Lost in the Grand Bazaar

 5. Visit Rahmi Koc Transport Museum

 Located on the shores of the Golden Horn, the Rahmi Koç Museum is a delightful place to explore.
 This museum houses a fascinating collection of miniature vehicles, bicycles, machines, and more.
 You’ll not only be entertained but also gain knowledge as you wander through this unique museum.
 Plus, it boasts a spacious and beautiful garden.
 Right nearby, along the Golden Horn, you’ll find Miniaturk, where miniature replicas of Turkey’s most iconic landmarks are on display.